+Faculty who were on steps 5-8 before June 26, 2017 will all be re-placed at Step 9.

 The faculty salary schedule is based on 172 days.
 Calculation of the salary for full-time appointments of less than the full academic year is as follows: